Date of Council Approval: November 12, 2016

 Terms of Office.
 The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin on the first day of the year following election.
-The Secretary-Treasurer shall serve for a term of four years initially.
-The Executive Committee can decide to renew the term for another two-year term at the end of any term.
-A new Secretary-Treasurer will be elected when the Executive Committee decides not to renew the term or if the office is vacated for some reason.
+A new Secretary-Treasurer is elected initially for a four-year term, with normally the first year serving as Deputy Secretary-Treasurer, being trained in duties and responsibilities of the position by the present Secretary-Treasurer.
+The Executive Committee can decide to renew the Secretary-Treasurer term for another two-year term at the end of any term.
+If, when two years remain in any term, and the Secretary-Treasurer gives notice that this will be their last term or the Executive Committee decides that this will be the last term for the Secretary-Treasurer, then an election for a new Secretary-Treasurer will be held the following year, allowing for one year of overlap.
+If the Secretary-Treasurer office is vacated for some reason, then the Executive Committee will appoint a non-voting Secretary-Treasurer to act in this role until an early as possible election for a new Secretary-Treasurer can be held.
 The tenure of a Member-at-Large of the Executive Committee shall terminate in the event of his or her assumption of a post as an elected Officer of the Division, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.
 The term of office of the Division Councilor shall begin at the beginning of the calendar year following his or her election.
 The Divisional Councilor shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.

 Vacancies in Offices.
 If a vacancy occurs in the office of Chair, the Chair-Elect shall succeed and complete the term and shall serve as Chair also in the following year.
 The Vice-Chair shall serve simultaneously as Chair-Elect during the remainder of the term and shall continue to serve as Chair-Elect in the following term.
 If a vacancy occurs in the office of Chair-Elect other than through advancement to Chair, the Vice-Chair shall become Chair-Elect.
 In this case, and also if the office of Vice-Chair becomes vacant for other reasons, the office of Vice-Chair shall remain vacant for the remainder of the term.
 In the next scheduled election, candidates for both Chair-Elect and Vice-Chair shall be nominated.
 If vacancies occur in the offices of both the Chair and the Chair-Elect, the Vice-Chair shall become Chair and shall complete the term.
 In this case a special election shall be held to fill the offices of Chair-Elect and Vice-Chair.
 The members so elected shall continue to serve as officers in the normal succession order.
 Vacancies in any other elected office shall be filled (or left unfilled) by the Executive Committee until such time as the vacancy can be filled by regular election procedures.